ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 Canopy Structure and the Perfect Plasticity Approximation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-[7]_During initialization and every subsequent daily ED timestep, the canopy structure model is called to determine how the leaf area of the different cohorts is arranged relative to the incoming radiation, which will then be used to drive the radiation and photosynthesis
+During initialization and every subsequent daily ED timestep, the canopy structure model is called to determine how the leaf area of the different cohorts is arranged relative to the incoming radiation, which will then be used to drive the radiation and photosynthesis